Raven-Black00/RavenAxe-BTCMiner-HQ/Ravenminer_HQ_4.0.0_RELEASE/README.md

 ## ᚠᛖᚺᚢ — What Is RavenMiner HQ?

-**RavenMiner HQ** is a desktop mining monitor and alert daemon for [RavenMiner.com](https://ravenminer.com), forged in Python and sealed with PyInstaller into a single `.exe` rune-stone.
+**RavenMiner HQ** is a desktop mining monitor and alert daemon for NerdQaxe++, forged in Python and sealed with PyInstaller into a single `.exe` rune-stone.

 It watches your workers, whispers when hashrate falls, and stands as